holgerteichgraeber/academic-kickstart/content/publication/chlor_alkali.md

 #caption = "My caption :smile:"

 +++
-A generalized focal loss function based on the Tversky index to address the issue of data imbalance in medical image segmentation.

-In *International Symposium on Biomedical Imaging*, 2019.
-**Oral**.
+This paper presents a methodology for the application of receding horizon optimization techniques to the problem of optimally managing the energy flows in the chlor-alkali process using a hybrid renewable energy system (HRES).